Futsal Dinamo

 MNK Futsal Dinamo is a Croatian professional futsal club from Zagreb, established on 21 March 2012.
-Futsal Dinamo is a fan owned club.
+Futsal Dinamo is a fan-owned club.
 Members of the club elect their leadership through democratic elections and the business operations are completely transparent.
 The main objective of the club is to gather fans of Dinamo Zagreb and promote futsal as a sport.
 Also, the goal of the club is to be self-sustaining and financially independent.
 All the funds the club acquires are exclusively invested in the development of the club and its sports sections.

-Unsatisfied with situation in GNK Dinamo, the ultras group of the club, Bad Blue Boys, and the members of the club decided to get involved in the functioning of the Futsal Dinamo (club founded by futsal enthusiasts and supporters of Dinamo) in order to continue the tradition of supporting for Dinamo and to demonstrate the model of a fan owned club.
+Unsatisfied with the situation in GNK Dinamo, the ultras group of the club, Bad Blue Boys, and the members of the club decided to get involved in the functioning of the Futsal Dinamo (club founded by futsal enthusiasts and supporters of Dinamo) in order to continue the tradition of supporting Dinamo and to demonstrate the model of a fan-owned club.

 The first democratic elections in the club were held on 11 July 2015.
 Assembly of the Club, consisted of its members, had unanimously chosen Matija Đulvat as the club's president.
-The second democratic elections were held on 12th July 2019 and Assembly of the Club had again unanimously chosen Đulvat as the club's president for the next four years.
+The second democratic elections were held on 12 July 2019 and Assembly of the Club had again unanimously chosen Đulvat as the club's president for the next four years.
 Futsal Dinamo is currently participating in the First Croatian futsal division.
 Futsal Dinamo has three Regional Cups and the club lost in the semi-finals of Croatian first division in the last five seasons, twice against Split twice against champions Novo Vrijeme from Makarska and once (2019/20) against the current champion Olmissum from Omiš.